colts70/The-Sematic-Stack/README.md

 ## 🧩 Summary (SEO View)

-SFH / DFH gives search engines what they never had:
+HESS/ DFH gives search engines what they never had:

 - a deterministic semantic root
 - a canonical topic authority